XIV Corps (Union army): Stones River

 The Army of the Cumberland and XIV Corps were virtually synonymous and therefore command of the corps was divided into three "wings" with the same basic formation as in the former Army of the Ohio.
 The old I Corps became the Right Wing under Alexander M. McCook.
 The II Corps became the Left Wing under Thomas L. Crittenden.
 The III Corps became the Center Wing under George H. Thomas, replacing Charles C. Gilbert.
 In this formation the corps fought at the Battle of Stones River losing over 25% in killed, wounded or missing.

 Battle of Chickamauga

 On January 9, 1863, in the immediate aftermath of Stones River, the XIV Corps wings were given their own official corps designations.
 McCook's Right Wing became the XX Corps.
 Crittenden's Left Wing became the XXI Corps.
 Thomas' Center Wing remained as the XIV Corps.
 Thomas led the corps to distinction for his defense at Horseshoe Ridge (in particular his actions at Snodgrass Hill) protecting the Federal Army from a complete rout following the Battle of Chickamauga.

 Battle of Chattanooga

-Following Chickamauga, Thomas was given command of the Army of the Cumberland and John M. Palmer led the corps at the Battle of Missionary Ridge and during the most of the Atlanta Campaign.
+Following Chickamauga, Thomas was given command of the Army of the Cumberland and John M. Palmer led the corps at the Battle of Missionary Ridge and during most of the Atlanta campaign.